tmiliant/Path-Signatures-In-Machine-Learning/README.md

 # Path signatures in machine learning, especially used in time series classification and prediction.
-My repository also appears for reference at https://paperswithcode.com/paper/a-primer-on-the-signature-method-in-machine and https://arxiv.org/abs/1603.03788.
+My repository also appears for reference at https://paperswithcode.com/paper/a-primer-on-the-signature-method-in-machine and https://arxiv.org/abs/1603.03788. my research output is also made available in this repository.

-## Path signature: my research output is also made available in this repository.
+## Path signature

 I use a pure mathematics tool called the "path signature" to build features for machine learning.
 There are plenty of resources for understanding this topic, here is the best one I know so far: https://arxiv.org/abs/1603.03788.
 Additionally, I am using the pysegments package https://github.com/datasig-ac-uk/pysegments, which is used to adapt the model's predictions to the detection of appliance usage.